 One of the most disturbing realities that lies subterranean in our minds is our inevitable death.
 And whether we admit it or not, our lives are constructed in such a way that we incessantly guard ourselves against the notion that someday we will die.
 These illusions we concoct serve to dampen the sense of dread and give us a feeling of either symbolic or literal immortality.
 So we manufacture a worldview that gives an account for the reality we find ourselves in.
 Our worldview gives meaning to the origin of the universe, expounds on worthwhile values and virtues, and is always burgeoning with significance and purpose.
 Furthermore, our worldview ties to the culture we find ourselves, thus creating standards for how we are to act and live.

 What gives our worldview and culture essence is the myths and illusions we live by and continue to construct.
-The myths and illusions we create are necessary because if all we focused on was the inevitability of our death, we would be paralyzed and unable to leave our bedroom in the mornings.
-Every human being, whose cognitive capacities are intact, lives with the paradox that, on one hand, we will eventually be food for worms, and on the other, we have the ability to experience awe, wonder and love.
+The myths and illusions we create are necessary because if all we focused on was the inevitability of our death, we would be paralyzed and unable to leave our bedroom.
+Every human being, whose cognitive capacities are intact, lives with the paradox that, on one hand, we will eventually be food for worms, and on the other, the experience awe, wonder and love.

 This essay serves to expound upon the ideas of death management theory, and highlights how we construct meaning in order to dampen the idea of death.